-The document defines the targets for the preparation for business continuity management; the organizational structure under everyday and emergency situations; crisis management concept; authority and responsibility of executives in the business continuity layout; methodology for the management of business continuity.
+The document defines the targets for the preparation for business continuity management; the organizational structure under everyday and emergency situations; authority and responsibility of executives in the business continuity layout; methodology for the management of business continuity.
 The document is approved annually.